 At the end of the day, we really do have control over our thoughts.
 Every single one of them, and it’s impossible to do anything without thinking about it first.
 Go ahead and try it.
 Try to do any action without thinking about it first — now don’t get frustrated, it can’t be done.

 Here’s a prime example of how the mind will do what it believes it’s supposed to do based on repetition.
 Watch the following video:

 You see this little experiment really proves how your mind operates.
 It will move in the direction of least resistance and do what it has been trained to do, but when you stop and think about what the heck you're doing, you are able to harness the power of your mind and perform the action accordingly.
 This is how personal autonomy and free will work.

 Freedom of the mind knows that you have full control of your thoughts, feelings, and perspective on all things in your life.
 If you fully understand that you have complete control within your thoughts – and always have! – you can never be under the magical spell of anything ever again.

 Schwantes went on to share a recent discussion he had with a researcher friend.
-Ryan’s friend was asking him questions about his past drug use, more specifically his preference to GHB and what it was like.
-As someone with no experience with GHB, Ryan’s friend was trying to establish an understanding of his experience and Ryan’s present day thoughts on it now.
-Ryan explained to him that when he was using GHB, he really enjoyed it – in fact he enjoyed pretty much everything about it in the moment.
+Ryan’s friend was asking him questions about his past drug use, more specifically his preference for GHB and what it was like.
+As someone with no experience with GHB, Ryan’s friend was trying to establish an understanding of his experience and Ryan’s present-day thoughts on it now.
+Ryan explained to him that when he was using GHB, he really enjoyed it – in fact, he enjoyed pretty much everything about it at the moment.
 Ryan shared that to this day, he believed the way he felt on GHB was pleasurable and he enjoyed it, as he did with marijuana and various other drugs.
 Ryan’s friend flat-out asked him, ‘then WHY don’t you use drugs anymore?’